sauravbharti021/sauravbharti021/README.md

 - 👋 Hi, I’m @sauravbharti021
 - 👀 I’m interested in software developing and competitive programming.
-- 🌱 I’m currently undergraduating in B.tech(junior).
+- 🌱 I’m currently undergraduating in B.tech in Computer Science Engineering(junior).
 - 💞️ I’m looking to collaborate on several projects that i'll be updating here in sometime.
 - 📫 How to reach me at- sauravbhartibgs37@gmail.com